 INITIAL KNOWLEDGE CHECK: During the first lab meeting in HHB 202, students will be proctored to complete an Initial Knowledge Check.
 To ensure accuracy, students will be required to show an ID, remove smartwatches, and place their phones on the floor.
 The knowledge check may look a little scary, kind of like a test.
 Don't worry, it is simply designed to personalize your ALEKS experience by starting your assignment path with the topics that you are most ready to learn.
 Complete the knowledge check thoughtfully and carefully.
 Have writing materials on hand and try to answer each question to the best of your ability.
 Even an incorrect answer will reveal a partial knowledge of Algebra topics.
-This assignment is worth 5 points and full credit is given upon completion.
+This assignment is worth 4 points and full credit is given upon completion.

 PERSONALIZED ALEKS MODULE (PAL): There are 12 Chapter-based Personalized ALEKS Modules (PAL), and each is worth 11 points.
 After the Initial Knowledge Check is completed, students should begin working on their ALEKS learning path.
 Students typically learn more and stress less by gradually working their way through the PAL Modules over the span of several days.
 The amount of time required to complete a PAL Module will vary by student.
 As the semester progresses and topics become more difficult, additional time may be required to complete the PAL Modules by the due date.
 Points are sent to Canvas based on completion percentage.
 If there are 32 topics in PAL 1, and a student completes 25 topics by the due date, this is 78.125% completion.
 Each PAL Module is worth 11 points so, the student's score for PAL 1 in Canvas would be (0.78125)(11) = 8.59 points.
-The points earned by the due date are permanently recorded, so students should make every effort to complete the PAL Modules on time.
 Note: PAL Module completion is used as a prerequisite for accessing other assignments, so students should make every effort to complete the PAL modules by the due date.